SaifAqel/Boiler_Model/Thesis/chapters/05_heat.md

 ### Radiation model

-Radiative heat transfer from the flue gas to the furnace surfaces is explicitly accounted for by a participating-medium model for the $H₂O$/$CO₂$ mixture.
-The implementation follows a simplified Smith–Shen–Friedman style four-gray model.
+Radiative heat transfer from the flue gas to the furnace surfaces is explicitly accounted for by a participating medium model for the $H₂O$/$CO₂$ mixture.
+The implementation follows a simplified Smith–Shen–Friedman style four gray model.

 For each step, the gas emissivity is computed as: